Plasoma consists of

 a cold plasma pad and a cold plasma pulser

-The Pad is flexible and is fixed over the wound.
-After one push on the button, the Pulser will ignite the cold plasma below the Pad.
-The current Pad has an active cold plasma area with a diameter of 3 cm.
+The PLASOMA cold plasma pad is flexible and is fixed over the wound.
+After one push on the button, the cold plasma pulser will ignite the cold plasma below the pad.
+The current pad has an active cold plasma area with a diameter of 3 cm.
 This size fits most of the diabetic foot ulcers and open leg wounds.
-More Pad size will be developed over time.
+More cold plasma pad sizes will be developed over time.

-The Pulser sends an electric current to the Pad to ignite the cold plasma.
+The PLASOMA cold plasma pulser sends an electric current to the pad to ignite the cold plasma.
 The progress of the treatment can be followed on the display.
-The Pulser is intelligent: it monitors continuously the treatment process and automatically stops the treatment in the event of irregularities.
+The cold plasma pulser is intelligent: it monitors continuously the treatment process and automatically stops the treatment in the event of irregularities.

 results are positive